 AKA P. serrula, Tibetan cherry tree, Birch bark cherry, Paperbark cherry

-When planting Tibetan Cherry trees in spring, summer or dry weather, water well for the first few months.
-Increase watering if there are extended periods of hot or dry weather.
-When planting in autumn, you may only need to water a little.
-Irrigation kits make watering easier.
+Water Paperbark Cherry trees well and regularly through the first spring and summer, increasing in periods of hot or dry weather.
+In autumn, you may only need to water a little.
+Our.
+Irrigation kits help make watering easier.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.
 If your area is prone to rabbits, use a rabbit guard.

 Carrying out formative pruning of Tibetan Cherry trees for the first few years is recommended.
 It will help create a more balanced branch framework and lead to a healthier tree that will require less maintenance pruning in future.

 After two to three years, you will only need to remove any damaged, diseased or crossing branches.
 Prune after flowering i.e. after the petals have dropped but before the new shoot growth appears.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat

 1 medium tree (most 1.5-2 metres in height) or 2-4 small trees: £11.95 + vat

 2+ medium trees or 5+ small trees: £14.95 + vat